Laravel-Backpack/docs/4.1/installation.md

 <a name="requirements"></a>
 ## Requirements

-If you can run Laravel 6 or Laravel 7, you can install Backpack.
+If you can run Laravel 8, 7 or 6, you can install Backpack.
 Backpack does _not_ have additional requirements.
 For the following process, we assume:

 - you have a [working installation of Laravel](https://laravel.com/docs/7.x#installation) (an existing project is fine, you don't need a *fresh* Laravel install);